 - Management – Make sure the VoIP services you receive correlate with the level of control you are seeking.
 For example, SIP calls procure more data, which allows users to effectively manage and route the calls they receive.

 - Flexibility – Flexibility is important for real-time activations.
 In addition, your account dashboard must be user-friendly and comprehensive in nature.

-- Availability – Your VoIP origination provider should also offer backup routes in case of downtime or unforeseen circumstances (power outages, server failures, maintenance).
+- Availability – Your VoIP origination provider should also offer backup routes and voice outage mitigation tools in case of downtime or unforeseen circumstances (power outages, server failures, maintenance).
 This will allow calls to still be received in a timely and professional manner.

 - Functionality – While functions and features differ among providers, there are some functions that simply must be present.
-This includes E911 for safety reasons, along with Caller-ID Name and storage capacities.
-You should also check to see if toll-free numbers are available, since they are easier for clients and customers to get in touch.
+This includes E911 for safety reasons, along with Caller ID Name (CNAM) and storage capacities.
+You should also check to see if toll-free numbers are available since they are easier for clients and customers to get in touch.

 Similar to origination, termination providers must be able to deliver the following to their clients and customers:

 - High quality calls powered by least cost routing that delivers true value, best prices